 The latest rising star on the liberals’ horizon is Tulsi Gabbard, the Democratic Congresswoman from Hawaii.
-A military vet and a prominent participant in the Bernie Sanders campaign, she cuts an attractive appearance.
+A military vet and a prominent participant in the Bernie Sanders campaign, she has all the right credentials.
 But is she really our hope?
 Who, in fact, is she?

 She is one of the few members of congress who has spoken out in favor of the Water Protectors at Standing Rock.
 Her voting record on environmental issues and other liberal touchstones is good.
 Among other things, she supports the right to same sex marriage.
 But it’s exactly here that a different Gabbard appears.
 In 2004, Gabbard argued against a Hawaii state bill in favor of civil unions, which she denounced as being the product of “a small number of homosexual extremists.”
 This is similar to the switch that Hillary Clinton pulled on this issue.
 And while she now poses as a champion of homeless veterans, when she was a Honolulu city council member, she introduced a bill which would have had the effect of confiscating the personal possessions of the homeless.